Updated: April 21, 2026

 — Active community for accountability and questions

-- Clean, modern interface on all platforms
+— Clean, modern interface across all platforms

 — Goal tracking with clear monthly contribution targets